Table of Contents

 Storage of Sunflower Oil

-This should be kept in tightly sealed containers protected from light.
+This should be kept in a tightly sealed containers protected from light.

 Plant extracts may cause allergic reactions.